Quickstart: Create a graph database in Azure Cosmos DB using Python and the Azure portal

 Review and add sample data

-You can now go back to Data Explorer and see the vertices added to the graph, and add additional data points.
+After the vertices and edges are inserted, you can now go back to Data Explorer and see the vertices added to the graph, and add additional data points.

 Click Data Explorer, expand sample-graph, click Graph, and then click Apply Filter.